 The doping of the graphene layer is performed using 2, 3, 6, and 12BN compounds.
-The small doping cases (with 2, 3 and 6BN dimers) allow to establish the energy changes with respect to the BN-doping number (Figure 1).
-On the other hand, the large doping cases (this is, the different situation with 12BN) allow to establish the energy changes in terms of the positions of the BN doping (Figure 2).
+The small doping cases (with 2, 3 and 6BN dimers) allow establishing the energy changes concerning the BN-doping number (Figure 1).
+On the other hand, the large doping cases (this is, the different situation with 12BN) allow establishing the energy changes regarding the positions of the BN doping (Figure 2).

 The energy of the bare BN layer is additionally computed.
 Such a layer is doped with 2, 4 and 8C atoms.
 The hybridized lattices represent an isoelectronic series, with the only difference that the nuclei equally distributed in the 6C-6C dimer have been redistributed in the form 5B-7N.
 Hence, it is of interest to compare their electronic energies.
-Table 1 provides such energies, as well as the energy differences by taking the energy of the pure graphene layer as the reference energy.
+Table 1 provides such energies, as well as the energy differences by taking the energy of the pure graphene layer as the reference energy